-The horizon may not always be obvious in your landscape photography.
-You have to be creative with your composition to work in the horizon line.
-See these shots, for example, we’ve marked where the horizon is.
+The horizon may not always be obvious, you have to be creative with your composition to work in the horizon line.

-Let’s make one thing clear, there is no magical aperture setting that you need to use on every landscape.
-In summary, all you need is the understanding that landscape photographs should be rich in detail and texture.
+Continuing our understanding that there is no magical aperture setting that you need to use on every landscape.
+All you need is the understanding that landscape photographs should be rich in detail and texture.